 A car could be useful if you want to do a “tour” of several small towns.
 That said, you will likely only use it to get from one town to another, as you can typically walk everywhere once you arrive.

 You likely will not find any chain hotels, such as Hilton or Marriott, in the small towns.
-We love booking.com for finding hotels and bed-and-breakfasts when traveling in Europe.
+Check out TripAdvisor for the best hotels in town and links to get the best price.

 Choosing the Right Town